reecehutchison/school/README.md

 # school
-Some of the projects that I completed during classes I have taken at Northwestern Polytech.
+Some of the projects that I completed during classes I have taken at Northwestern Polytechnic.
+I don't have any projects from first year (java and oop).

-classes:
-- cs2010 (practical programming methodologies)
-- cs2290 (computer architecture one)

-todo - get java first year projects on here (current projects are only from 2nd year)